 (7) The Complaints Director shall publish on the Ontario Policing Complaints Agency's website a de-identified summary of each complaint or matter resolved under this section, including the fact, but not the terms, of any resolution.

-(8) If the regulations made by the Minister so provide, a summary under subsection (7) shall be published within the time prescribed by the Minister.
+(8) If the regulations made by the Minister so provide, a summary under subsection (7) shall be published within the time prescribed by the Minister-and shall contain the information prescribed by the Minister.

 Inadmissibility of statements